 Get an employer identification number.
 For starters, you'll need to let the IRS know you're an employer and get an employer identification number (EIN), which you can do via the IRS website at www.irs.gov.

 Check immigration documents.
-Also, you'll have to verify that the individual is legally authorized to work in the United States by having the worker fill out U.S. Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification and present documentary proof of having the right to work.
+Also, you'll have to verify that the worker is legally authorized to work in the United States by having them fill out U.S. Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification and present documentary proof of eligibility to work.
 You won't have to submit the I-9 to anyone, but you will have to keep it on hand in case you're audited or investigated.

 Pay taxes.
-If you pay a worker $1,700 per year or more in 2010 (the amount changes each year), you and the employee must each pay 7.65% of the employee's wages in Social Security and Medicare taxes.
+If you pay a worker $2,700 per year or more in 2024 (the amount changes each year), you and the employee must each pay 6.2% of the employee's wages in Social Security taxes.
+You and the employee must also pay 1.45% each for Medicare taxes.
 In addition to your half, you're responsible for withholding the employee's share of these taxes.
 And you'll have to check with your state tax agency to find out its withholding requirements.

 Also, you'll have to file IRS Form W-2 at the end of the year.
 Some people choose to hire a payroll service to handle these tasks.

-What happens if your employee is injured on the job?
+What happens if the person you've hired is injured on the job?
 Usually, employers are responsible for paying for workplace injuries, and state law requires employers to have workers' compensation insurance to cover them.
-Whether you'll need it or not depends on the state you're in -- some states exclude domestic employees entirely, while others limit it to employees who work a certain amount or to employers of a minimum size.
-(The U.S. Department of Labor, at www.dol.gov, has a table listing each state's rules.)
+Whether you'll need it or not depends on the state you're in.
+Some states exclude domestic employees entirely, while others limit it to employees who work a certain amount or to employers of a minimum size.

 Also, you'll probably have to pay for state unemployment insurance for your domestic worker.
 This provides income replacement and other work placement services to the worker if you end the employment relationship and the person is unemployed.
 The cost of this insurance varies by state.

 If you hire a domestic employee, you will have to comply with state and federal laws regarding paying that employee.
 For example, you must pay the employee at least the minimum wage in your state.
-(As a practical matter, you may have to pay much more than the minimum wage, because it may be hard to find someone willing to work for any less.)
-You may also have to pay overtime, though federal law doesn't require it for a household employee who lives in your home or for caregivers.
-(To learn more about the rules of overtime pay, read Nolo's article Overtime Pay.)
+As a practical matter, you might have to pay much more than the minimum wage, because it can be hard to find someone willing to work for any less.